cpsamtec/virtuin/docs/documentation.md

 You can specify additional environment variables that you would like to be available to your Docker containers and environment.
-Make sure they are also specified in the **environment** key of your compose file.
+Make sure they are also specified in the **environment** key of your collection.yml dockerCompose services.

 #### collection.yml [Required]
 ```yaml